xma711/notebook/iot/wsn/arduino/bootloader/README.md

 This means this programmer is a hardware device that allows a computer to burn skedule to the arduino using the full flash.
 Also, the programmer is needed when we try to upload a bootloader to the arduino.

-as explained by reference https://learn.sparkfun.com/tutorials/installing-an-arduino-bootloader/all, "The bootloader is basically a .hex file that runs when you turn on the board.
+As explained by reference https://learn.sparkfun.com/tutorials/installing-an-arduino-bootloader/all, "The bootloader is basically a .hex file that runs when you turn on the board.
 It is very similar to the BIOS that runs on your PC.
 It does two things.